-The best way to describe this line of thinking is that it is high concept, but the most accurate way to describe it is that it is nonsense.
+The best way to describe this line of thinking is that it is a high concept, but the most accurate way to describe it is that it is nonsense.

 The Big Data Bubble

 Big Data has become the sexy new concept, and now it is seen the magic elixir for a wide variety of problems.
-All one has to do during a pause in a presales presentation is utter something non-specific like “it’s Big Data,” or “it’s all about the Big Data,” and is just so hard for the audience to not simply nod and approve.
+All one has to do during a pause in a presales presentation is utter something non-specific like “it’s Big Data,” or “it’s all about the Big Data,” and is just so hard for the audience to not merely nod and approve.
 This marks the existence of a bubble.

 Conferences are awash with energetic optimism regarding the potential benefits of Big Data.
-This has become a huge buzzword among CEOs, who may not even know what Big Data is.
+This has become a massive buzzword among CEOs, who may not even know what Big Data is.
 This allows a person to say things that don’t make any sense but seem visionary, one reason being there is so much other hype around Big Data that almost any comment can seem reasonable.
 I recently tried to push the bubble myself.

-I stated to someone that “Big Data is going to revolutionize laundromats because it will bring deep analytics to who the customers are and it will all be happening in real time.”
+I stated to someone that “Big Data is going to revolutionize laundromats because it will bring deep analytics to who the customers are, and it will all be happening in real-time.”
 It seemed to work, they agreed or at least did not protest.
 You can try this experiment yourself.